dreamfactorysoftware/ios-swift-sdk/README.md

     - Save changes.

 - Import the package file for the app.
-    - From the Apps tab in the admin console, click Import and click 'Address Book for iOS' in the list of sample apps.
+    - From the Apps tab in the admin console, click Import and click 'Address Book for iOS Swift' in the list of sample apps.
 The Address Book package contains the application description, schemas, and sample data.
     - Leave storage service and folder blank.
 This is a native iOS app so it requires no file storage on the server.
     - Click the Import button.
 If successful, your app will appear on the Apps tab.
 You may have to refresh the page to see your new app in the list.